tonijhanel/udacitybikeshare/README.md

 bikeshare.py

 ### Softwares needed:
--Python 3, NumPy, and Pandas
+- Python 3, NumPy, and Pandas
--An IDE like VS Code or Atom.
+- An IDE like VS Code or Atom.
--A terminal application (Terminal on Mac and Linux or powershell on Windows).
+- A terminal application (Terminal on Mac and Linux or powershell on Windows).

 ### Credits
 The data for the 3 cities is used in this project can be accessed through the link below :